Manipulations Swarm Control

 Ground rules

-1. Never kill a spare queen unless she heads an aggressive colony or is a drone layer.
-Put her in a small nuc with bees, stores and emerging brood (the inner aspect of an arc of brood or where bees are visibly emerging).
-She may be helpful later.
+1. Never kill a spare queen, unless she heads an aggressive colony or is a drone layer.
+Put her in a small nuc with bees, stores and emerging brood (which may not be straightforward to determine).
+If the frame is laid in a concentric pattern, it is the furthest brood from where she is laying.
+The Q may be helpful later.

 2. As far as possible, always leave the frames in the order you found them.
 Failing this, put brood centrally boarded by frames of pollen, comb, nectar, and stores.
 A box must contain a full complement of frames.